GREERIANA/LearningPath/learning-path.md

 ### Program Structure
 ---

 _Core compotencies span several topics, and each **topic** includes sub-topics called **modules**, and for every module there will be several **units** focusing on a specific area of study.
 Each unit will be futher broken down into **lessons** or **lectures** with attached materials for further examination.
-Each course is accompanied by a "project" which includes a presentation (guided-project tutorial), a technical paper (including blog posts).
+Each course (which is simply a collection of modules) is accompanied by a "project" which includes a presentation (guided-project tutorial), a technical paper (including blog posts).
 If a widely-accepted certification is available for the topic, then that will be included in the module as well.
-For example [Core Competency > Topic > Module > Unit > Lesson > Asset.]_
+For example [Core Competency > Topic > Module > Unit > Lesson > Asset (Artifact).]_

 * Summary or description:
-    - Summarize the topic of study, core competencies covered, skills learned, tools used, and estimated completion time.
-    - Provide links to resources and assign tags for project tracking
+    - A summary of the topic of study, core competencies covered, skills learned, tools used, and estimated completion time will be provided (for each ... ) as well as links to resources and appropriate 'tags' for project tracking.

 * Course objective(s):
-    - Project, technical paper, blog post, presentation
+    - Each course with include a Project, technical paper, blog post, and presentation.

 * Difficulty:
-    - Each course is assigned a difficult rating or either, beginner, intermediate, advanced, or mixed.
-The estimated time for each course.
+    - Each course is assigned a difficult rating or either, beginner, intermediate, advanced, or mixed, and the estimated time for completion.

 * Course unit measurement:
     - For beginner level courses, one (1) unit is equal to 2 hrs of study per day, 5 days per week, or (1x-base) difficulty; For intermediate level courses, one (1) unit is equal to 4 hrs of study per day, 5 days per week, or (~2x-base) difficulty; For advanced level courses, one (1) unit is equal to 8 hrs of study per day, 5 days per week, or (~4x-base) difficulty.